Skip to main content

 8. Reciprocity: Say “no” if you don’t owe the other person a favor, or if the other person seldom reciprocates.

-9. Clarity: Say “no” if the other person’s request is not clear or you are not sure of what you would be saying “yes” to.
+9. Clarity: Say “no” if the other person’s request is not explicit or if you are not sure of what you would be saying “yes” to.

 10. Timing: Say “no” if this is not a good time for you to say “yes.”

-So far we have dealt with the “why” and “when” of saying “no” without guilt.
-Next section discusses “how” to say “no” without guilt.
+So far, we have dealt with the “why” and “when” of saying “no” without guilt.
+The following section discusses “how” to say “no” without guilt.

 How to Say “No” without Guilt

 Saying “no” is a skill in assertiveness.
-Assertiveness refers to the ability to express one’s feelings, opinions, beliefs, and needs directly, openly and honestly, while not violating the personal rights of others.
-Saying “no” gives expression to your rights, thoughts, and feelings that promotes balance and equality in relationships.
-Saying “no” without feeling guilty requires tact and also practice.
+Assertiveness refers to the ability to express one’s feelings, opinions, beliefs, and needs directly, openly, and honestly, while not violating the personal rights of others.
+Saying “no” gives expression to your rights, thoughts, and feelings that promote balance and equality in relationships.
+Saying “no” without feeling guilty requires tact and practice.

 For the middle layer of the “no sandwich,” other alternatives as applicable to the above example include: